Stanley Rother

-Stanley Francis Rother (/'ro:Tər/ ROH-thər; March 27, 1935 – July 28, 1981) was an American Catholic priest from Oklahoma who was murdered in Guatemala in 1981.
-He had worked as a missionary priest there since 1968.
-He held several parish assignments as a priest of the Archdiocese of Oklahoma City from 1963 to 1968 before being assigned to Guatemala.
+Stanley Francis Rother (/'ro:Tər/ ROH-thər; March 27, 1935 – July 28, 1981) was an American Catholic priest from Oklahoma who was murdered during the Guatemalan Civil War.
+He held several parish assignments as a priest of the Diocese of Oklahoma City from 1963 to 1968 before being assigned as a missionary to Guatemala.

 On December 1, 2016, Pope Francis confirmed that Rother had died a martyr, murdered for his faith, and Rother was beatified on September 23, 2017, in Oklahoma City.
-He is the first U.S.-born priest and martyr to be beatified by the Catholic Church, and the second person to be beatified on American soil after the New Jersey-born nun Miriam Teresa Demjanovich in 2014.
+He is the first U.S.-born priest and martyr to be beatified by the Catholic Church, and the second person to be beatified on American soil.

-Life

-Education and priesthood

-Memorial plaque to Rother in Santiago Atitlán.
-It quotes : “Greater love hath no man than this, that a man lay down his life for his friends.”
+Early life

-Stanley Francis Rother was born on March 27, 1935, in Okarche, one of four children of Franz Rother and Gertrude Smith, who farmed near that Oklahoma town.
-He was baptized on March 29, 1935, in Okarche's Holy Trinity Church by Father Zenon Steber.
-His sister Betty Mae adopted the religious name Sister Marita upon taking her vows, and they had two brothers, Tom and Jim.
+Stanley Francis Rother was born on March 27, 1935, in Okarche, Oklahoma, one of four children of Franz Rother and Gertrude Smith.
+Stanley was baptized on March 29, 1935, in Okarche's Holy Trinity Church by the pastor, Zenon Steber.
+The couple had two other sons, Tom and Jim, and a daughter, Betty Mae, who entered a religious order as an adult.